-Rabbits are probably the animal least vulnerable to extinction.
+Rabbits are probably the animals least vulnerable to extinction.
 Their legendary reproductive habits explain their success.
 A female reaches sexual maturity at 3.5 to 9 months, depending on the breed.
 After that, she can breed several times a year, producing an average of six kittens.
 Sadly, up to 90% perish during the first year.

 Read on to find out more details.